anotheruwccompscistudent/Makeshift_reddit_Api/README.md

 ## How to run the api
 It has been deployed at the url https://makeshiftreddit.herokuapp.com
-All endpoints are demoed in the postman collection file
+*All endpoints are described in the postman collection file*

 # API Documentation
 ---